folke/ultra-runner/README.md

 ```

 * `yarn build` will run the `lint` and `jest` commands sequentially
-* `ultra build` will run all `lint` commands concurrently and then execute `jest`. (note that we can also add `prebuild` to `concurrent`, since tests don't depend on linting. this way all commnands would run concurrently)
+* `ultra build` will run all `lint` commands concurrently and then execute `jest`. (note that we can also add `prebuild` to `concurrent`, since tests don't depend on linting. this way all commands would run concurrently)